RealOrko/sql-d/docs/roadmap.md

 ### Containerisation

-There is distinct lack of support for deploying this into container orchestration environments, containers added to releases soon.
+There is distinct lack of support for deploying this into container orchestration environments, containers will be added to releases soon.

 ### Kubernetes